lidofinance/lido-improvement-proposals/LIPS/lip-2.md

     bytes32 internal constant TIME_ELAPSED_POSITION =
         keccak256("lido.LidoOracle.timeElapsed");

+The following accessors are added to access this data:

+    function getLastCompletedEpochId() external view returns (uint256)

-Public function was added to provide data for calculating the rewards of [stETH][2] holders.
+And this combined accessor helps to provide data for calculating the rewards of [stETH][2] holders.

     function getLastCompletedReportDelta()
         external